-You comment that sediment toxicity studies include exposure by direct contact and dietary consumption as well as pore water.
-ECHA agrees and notes that in the use of the equilibrium partitioning calculation for risk assessment, an extra factor of ten is applied to the screening RCRs for substances with log Kow >5 to account for potential exposure via these additional exposure routes (i.e. to porewater exposure).
+You comment that sediment toxicity studies include exposure by direct contact and consumption as well as pore water.
+ECHA agrees and notes that in the use of equilibrium partitioning calculation for risk assessment, an extra factor of ten is applied to the screening RCRs for substances with log Kow >5 to account for potential exposure via these additional exposure routes (i.e. to porewater exposure).
 ECHA has considered how this might apply for judging "T".
-When the back-calculated sediment porewater NOEC is more or less equal to the T threshold of 0.01 mg/L, as a rough approximation it could be argued that if direct contact and dietary consumption were then subtracted, it is more likely that toxicity from porewater exposure alone would not result in "T" (i.e. the NOEC for porewater exposure only would be > 0.01 mg/L).
-However where the sediment NOEC is significantly below the equivalent "T" threshold, there is sufficient uncertainty in the different exposure pathways that porewater toxicity equivalent to a NOEC of 0.01 mg/L cannot be excluded.
-"Significantly below" is defined as when the equilibrium partitioning NOEC is around an extra factor of ten below the aquatic T threshold, which would be 0.001 mg/L. Hence this approach assumes the extra factor of ten applied to the RCR is applied direct to the PNEC to account for the exposure.
+Where the back calculated sediment porewater NOEC is moreorless equal to the T threshold of 0.01 mg/L, as a rough approximation it could be argued that if direct contact and consumption were then subtracted, it is more likely that toxicity from porewater exposure alone would not result in "T" (i.e. the NOEC > 0.01 mg/I).
+However where the sediment NOEC is significantly below the equivalent "T" threshold, there is sufficient uncertainty in the different exposure pathways that porewater toxicity equivalent to a NOEC of 0.01 mg/I cannot be excluded.
+"Significantly below" is defined as when the equilibrium partitioning NOEC is around an extra factor of ten below the aquatic T threshold which would be 0.001 mg/l.
+Hence this approach assumes the extra factor of ten applied to the RCR is applied direct to the PNEC to account for the exposure.

-While there are no effects in fish, Daphnia and algae, effects in other taxa cannot be automatically excluded, nor can toxicity occurring via porewater.
+While there are no effects in fish, Daphnia and algae, effects in other taxa cannot be excluded, nor can toxicity occurring via porewater.

-A further argument to include the sediment toxicity data is that a broader range of taxa provides a more comprehensive assessment - i.e. there is greater confidence in the evaluation as a wider range of species is represented with different feeding habits and living conditions.
+A further argument to include the sediment toxicity data is that a broader range of taxa provide a more comprehensive assessment - i.e. there is greater confidence in the evaluation as wider range of species are represented with different feeding habits and living conditions.

-Overall ECHA sees no reason in this case why the requested L5 sediment toxicity data should not be used in the T assessment using the equilibrium partitioning approach.
+Overall ECHA sees no reason in this case why the requested L4 sediment toxicity data should not be used in the T assessment using the equilibrium partitioning approach.